// />

 Always ensure that your project will deliver as per client requirements and outline that clearly in your project proposal.

-These beautiful photos were taken during our recent holidays, when we visited Monkey Land in Plettenberg Bay, about 450km from Cape Town, South Africa.
+These beautiful photos were taken at Monkey Land in Plettenberg Bay, about 450km from Cape Town, South Africa.

 By Linky Van Der Merwe